 What do you get from Pull Request

-The main benefit of doing a Pull Request is an organised, dedicated place for doing code reviews.
-Hopefully you are already convinced that code reviews are important.
+The main benefit of doing a Pull Request is an organized, dedicated place for doing code reviews.
+Hopefully, you are already convinced that code reviews are important.
 I have seen people claiming that they are doing code reviews manually, or via some other process, but I have never seen anything as effective and simple as the Pull Request method.
 If you disagree and have something better let me know in the comments!
 I would love to know!

 The other great benefit is improved history of the project.
 We all know that commits can have less than ideal messages and sometimes the big picture from a single commit is hard to see.
-What you get with a Pull Request is all the related commits put together with an overarching review and hopefully decent explanation of the ultimate goal that they serve.
+What you get with a Pull Request is all the related commits put together with an overarching review and hopefully a decent explanation of the ultimate goal that they serve.

 Pull Request also can serve as a quality gate before integrating developers code with the main code of the project.
-I’m talking here about the build and automated testing being started on creation of a Pull Request.
+I’m talking here about the build and automated testing being started on the creation of a Pull Request.
 The benefits are quick to manifest themselves with much more stable codebase.